aridjayarecipes/cutesrecipes.web.app/content/post/2490-steps-to-make-super-quick-homemade-healthy-chicken-soup-for-baby.md

 1. Make ready  Peas handful

 How to make chicken and broccoli soup?
 Make the base: Start by sautéing onion, celery, carrot and chopped broccoli stalks until soft and fragrant then add garlic and seasoning.
 Allow to cooked soup to cool completely then transfer to freezer-safe containers or freezer bags.
-Campbell's Condensed Healthy Request soups—Made for Real, Real Life.
+Campbell&#39;s Condensed Healthy Request soups—Made for Real, Real Life.

 <!--inarticleads2-->